ManavalanG/imdb_movie_runtime/README.md

+# imdb_movie_runtime

 ## What is this repo?
-Task here is to plot determine mean movie length by country and plot it on a map.
+Determine average movie runtime by country from IMDB data and plot it on a map.

 ### Steps
 1. Obtain [IMDB data](ftp://ftp.fu-berlin.de/pub/misc/movies/database/temporaryaccess/) in list format (Files obtained: countries, language, movies and running-times)